prisma/prisma1/README.md

 5. **Connect to your GraphQL endpoint:**

-  You can use your new GraphQL endpoint in your frontend (or backend) applications to connect to your Graphcool API.
+  Use the endpoint from step (2) in your frontend (or backend) applications to connect to your GraphQL API.

 ## Features